CarpeDiem1012/Environment-Sensitive-and-Interactive-Robot/README.md

-# Cor Multidisciplinary Project - Husky Simulation
+# Environment-Sensitive-and-Interactive-Robot - A Husky Simulation

 <img src="https://img.shields.io/badge/ROS%20version-melodic-blue.svg"/>

-Welcome to the Multidisciplinary Project - Husky Simulation repository!
-This repository aims to be a simple one stop shop for simulating Husky.
+**Important:** The only officially supported Ubuntu/ROS version is Bionic/Melodic for the Husky simulation.
 All dependencies with their exact remote and version are listed in the `.rosinstall`.
 Using this it is possible to install locally.

-**Important:** The only officially supported Ubuntu/ROS version is Bionic/Melodic for the Husky simulation.

 ## Installation
 Human Robot Interaction Node --> `human_robot_interaction_node`